Skip to content

 evidence collect the evidences to verify on offline mode the application and the enclave

-package generate a package containing the Docker image and the code to run on MSE
+package generate a package containing the container image and the code to run with

 run finalise the configuration of the application docker and run the application